daattali/beautiful-jekyll/draft/workload_identity.md

 # Disabling Workload Identity

-To selectively disable Workload Identity on an existing Node Pool, specify GCE_METADATA for the for --workload-metadata value instead of GKE_METADATA.
+To selectively disable Workload Identity on an existing Node Pool, specify GCE_METADATA for the --workload-metadata value instead of GKE_METADATA.

 ```
 gcloud container node-pools update NODEPOOL_NAME \